Audubon Community School District

-The Audubon Community School District is a public school district headquartered in Audubon, Iowa.
+The Audubon Community School District is a rural public school district headquartered in Audubon, Iowa.

 The majority of the district is in eastern Audubon County, with a smaller area in Guthrie County.
 The district serves Audubon, Gray, and the surrounding rural areas.

 The school mascot is the Wheeler and the colors are red and white.

 Eric Trager has served as superintendent since 2019, after serving eight years as the principal for the middle-high school.

 Schools

 The district operates two schools, both in Audubon: